tomcarter868/Advanced-AI-Hardware-Software-Co-Design/lab3.md

 ---

 ### Benchmarking Model Performance

 To evaluate how each quantized model performs, tap the **Bench** button after loading a model.
-This will execute a benchmark routine that reports:
+This runs a **built-in benchmarking routine** that measures how efficiently the model processes and generates tokens on your device.
+The benchmark reports two key metrics:

-- **Prompt processing speed (pp)** – tokens per second during initial input
+- **Prompt processing speed (pp)** — measures how quickly the model encodes the input prompt **before generation begins**.
+  This reflects the **forward pass performance** when the full prompt is fed to the model (e.g., how many input tokens per second it can process per second).
+It is usually a compute bound stage.

-- **Token generation speed (tg)** – tokens per second during autoregressive generation
+- **Token generation speed (tg)** — measures how fast the model **generates output tokens** during the autoregressive decoding phase.
+  Each new token depends on the previously generated context, making this step more **memory-bound**.

-Repeat this for each model version (Q8, Q4, Q2) to compare their efficiency.
+Repeat this process for each model variant (e.g., Q8, Q4, Q2) to compare how quantization impacts runtime efficiency.

 Your output should resemble:

 <img src="assets/lab3/llamaapp_q8.jpeg" alt="Benchmark Results for Q8 Model" width="300"/>

-And you can summarize your findings in a table:
+Then summarize your results in a table:

 | Quant | Prompt Processing (pp) | Token Generation (tg) |
 |--------|------------------------|------------------------|